 The Rice Terraces of Banaue, the Philippines

 Slightly less well known as a backpacker destination, the Philippines’ sandy white beaches and exquisite underwater life are not all these 7,107 islands have to offer.
 The 300km drive north from Manila is stunning.
-Look out for the ‘Stairways to the Gods,’ a seemingly never ending plateau of incredible rice terraces, which are over 2000 years old.
+Look out for the ‘Stairways to the Gods,’ a seemingly never-ending plateau of incredible rice terraces, which are over 2000 years old.
 The terraces were cut into the land by the Ifugao tribespeople and are well worth the trek.
-They were named a UNESCO World Heritage Site in

 Hiking in Sapa, Northern Vietnam

 Sapa is home to the Black H’mong and Red Dao people, living amongst miles of misty rice terraces and cultivated paddy fields.
 “You buy from me?
 You buy from me?” is the incessant chant of these hill tribe turned saleswomen.
 Be on your guard, don’t let them ‘tag’ you with a free friendship bracelet as it’s their way of signalling to their pals that you are prime meat!
 Be sure to visit the weekly mountain markets, where the local sweet plums are a speciality and if you’re lucky enough to be visiting on a Saturday evening, Sapa is famous for its interesting Love Market.
 In ancient times, the young girls of the Red Dzao hill tribe would come to the market and sing songs from a dark corner.
 The boys would then find the girls whom they thought sounded attractive and if they matched together they would disappear into the forest for three days, returning only to get married.
 So restrain from singing unless you’re looking for marriage!
 The highest mountain in Vietnam, Fansipan is a wonderful, strenuous two-day climb that offers fantastic views of the Sapa Valley.